Travix-International/fullstack-interview-test/README.md

 | arrivalAirportName | 3 letter IATA code(eg. LHR, AMS) |
 | outboundDateTime | ISO_INSTANT format |
 | inboundDateTime | ISO_INSTANT format |

-**What you need to provide:**

-- A solution that meets the above requirements.
-- The implementation should be made as close to 'production ready' as possible within the time constraints.

-It is fine to change any of the supplied application code, if you choose to do so please add comments to indicate what has changed and why.

 **Note**